-As with her sister ships in the Nimitz-class, the USS Harry S. Truman features a starboard island superstructure and an angled portside flight deck.
-Four hangar elevators service the flight deck along with four steam catapults, two on the forward deck and two on the angled.
-Defense consists of 2 x Sea Sparrow missile launchers and 2 x Rolling Airframe Missile launchers for anti-aircraft defense.
-3 x 20mm Mk 15 Phalanx CIWS (Close-In Weapon System)s provide a final level of defense against incoming enemy missiles and aircraft.
+Armament, centered largely on defense, consists of 2 x "Sea Sparrow" (medium-ranged) missile launchers and 2 x "Rolling Airframe Missile" (RAM) launchers to counter the threat posed by inbound aerial threats (including cruise missiles).
+For close-in defense there are 3 x 20mm Mk 15 "Phalanx" CIWS (Close-In Weapon System)s provide a final level of defense against incoming enemy missiles and aircraft.
 This defensive ring is also augmented by the fleet support vessels sailing along with the aircraft carrier.
 From an offensive standpoint, the USS Harry Truman can field as many as 90 aircraft of various types and includes anti-submarine/ship helicopters, search and rescue systems and fighter/bombers.

-The USS Harry S. Truman was called into service in support of Operation Southern Watch, the enforcement of the no-fly zone over southern Iraq and later took an active part in the actual invasion of the country in 2003.
-Following hostilities there, the Harry Truman took a more humanitarian role in assisting the hurricane-torn regions of southern United States after hurricanes Katrina and Rita.
-Beyond that service, the vessel has undergone regular and preventative maintenance service and a notable system upgrade in 2006.
-As of this writing the vessel is in home port.
+Since commissioning, USS Harry S. Truman has been involved in various global actions including enforcement of a No-Fly Zone over Iraq in Operation "Southern Watch".
+She later actively participated in the U.S.-lef invasion of the country in 2003.
+Following hostilities there, the Harry Truman took a more humanitarian role in assisting hurricane-hit regions of the southern United States after Hurricanes Katrina and Rita.
+Beyond that service, the vessel has undergone regular and preventative maintenance service as well as a notable system upgrade in 2006. in 2007 she lost three airmen when an E-2C Hawkeye crashed after taking off from her deck.
+In 2008 and, again, in 2011, the U.S. DoD spent around $538 million USD on nuclear reactor cores on Truman to ensure longevity of this Nimitz-class warship.
+Maritime security operations followed in 2010.
+In 2012 her nuclear powerplant was modernized and a refit followed in 2017.

 Where applicable, the appearance of U.S. Department of Defense (DoD), Russian Ministry of Defense, Chinese Ministry of Defense or British Ministry of Defence visual information does not imply or constitute endorsement of this website (www.MilitaryFactory.com).
 Images marked with "www.MilitaryFactory.com" or featuring the Military Factory logo are copyrighted works exclusive to this site and not for reuse in any form.